|Ordered||2 Apr 1942|

 27 Nov 1944

-While outbound with surface escorts the boat was attacked by 2 depth charges from British Beufighters (Sqdn 489).
-During the crash dive the boat lost its radar antenna - not a good thing at the start of a patrol.
-Nonetheless she went on as ordered.
+While outbound with surface escorts the boat was attacked by Beaufighters from RAF Sqdn 489.
+The two depth charges that were dropped caused minor damage, but during the crash dive the boat lost her radar antenna - not a good thing at the start of a patrol.
+U-877 continued as ordered nonetheless.
 (Sources: Blair, vol 2, page 650)

 1 recorded attack on this boat.